jindongwang/transferlearning/code/traditional/sot/readme.md

 If you use this code, please cite it as:

 `
-Lu W, Chen Y, Wang J, et al. Cross-domain Activity Recognition via Substructural Optimal Transport[J]. arXiv preprint arXiv:2102.03353, 2021.
+Lu W, Chen Y, Wang J, et al. Cross-domain Activity Recognition via Substructural Optimal Transport[J].
+Neurocomputing, 2021.
 `

 Or in bibtex style: